ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use-slack.md

 ## Information management and record keeping

 Slack is designed for near real-time communication.
 The steady flow of messages in a channel might make it difficult to find individual messages later, such as who made a decision.
-But as an official MOJ communications tool, messages in Slack are subject to Freedom-of-Information requests, and must be kept and managed in accordance with MOJ information management and retention policy [link-needed].
+But as an official MOJ communications tool, messages in Slack are subject to Freedom-of-Information requests, and must be kept and managed in accordance with MOJ [information management and retention policy](https://intranet.justice.gov.uk/guidance/knowledge-information/).

 This is especially important for discussions you have to keep.
 Examples include key decisions or incident timelines.
 Consider copying or archiving the conversations.